-Made by soaking, crushing, cooking and straining soybeans, some soy milks provide as much protein as cow’s milk, as well as B vitamins, phosphorus, iron, copper, magnesium, potassium and often some fiber (dairy milk has none).
+Made by soaking, crushing, cooking, and straining soybeans, soy milk is a good source of protein (often as much as cow’s milk), along with some B vitamins, phosphorus, iron, copper, magnesium, potassium, and usually a little fiber (dairy milk has none).
 Soy milk also contains isoflavones, potentially healthful plant chemicals.
-Though the Food and Drug Administration (FDA) allows a health claim that soy protein lowers blood cholesterol, studies have found little, if any, effect.

 Made from ground almonds, cashews, or hazelnuts, nut milks tend to be highly diluted with water.
 Thus they are relatively low in calories and supply only small amounts of the nutrients in the nuts—including protein, vitamin E, manganese, magnesium, and copper.
 The small amount of fat in nut milk is unsaturated and thus heart-healthy.
 Some leading nut milks contain the controversial thickener carrageenan; others are thickened with a variety of gums.